Home Equity Loan Rates for October 2024

 HELOC rates are usually slightly lower than home equity loan interest rates.

 Consumers sometimes confuse home equity loans with home equity lines of credit (HELOCs), but they work very differently.
-A HELOC is a line of credit that can be used like a credit card, and they almost always come with variable rates.
+A HELOC is a line of credit that can be used like a credit card, and HELOC rates are almost always variable.

 Cash-out refinance rates are usually lower than home equity loan interest rates.

 A cash-out refinance gives you access to cash by replacing your existing mortgage with a larger one.
-Because it’s a first mortgage, you can access that cash at lower interest rates than you could with second mortgages, like HELOCs and home equity loans.
-A cash-out refi also has more lenient requirements overall than a home equity loan, making it easier to qualify for.
-For example, you could get an FHA cash-out refinance with a credit score as low as 500.
+It’s a first mortgage, so you can get lower interest rates than you could with second mortgages like home equity loans.
+A cash-out refi is also easier to qualify for.

 Personal loan rates are usually higher than home equity loan interest rates.

 If you prefer to leave your home equity alone, you may qualify for an unsecured personal loan.
-The rates are often higher than home equity products, but you won’t have to worry about the lender foreclosing on your home if you default on your payments.
+Rates on a personal loan are often higher than home equity products, but you won’t have to worry about the lender foreclosing on your home if you default on your payments.

 Frequently asked questions